 Still the backbone of office productivity, Microsoft 365 remains indispensable.

-• Word for drafting, formatting, and reviewing legal documents.
+- Word for drafting, formatting, and reviewing legal documents, including complex pleadings and contracts

-• Excel for tracking case deadlines or compiling client data.
+- Excel for tracking case deadlines, managing billing summaries, or compiling client data

-• Outlook for scheduling meetings, managing multiple inboxes, and creating rules to organise incoming emails.
+- Outlook for scheduling meetings, managing multiple inboxes, and creating rules to organise high volumes of incoming correspondence

-Pro tip: Learn advanced formatting in Word—styles, tables of contents, and cross-references will save hours.
+Pro tip: Learn advanced formatting in Word — styles, tables of contents, and cross-references will save hours and ensure your documents meet professional standards.

 2. Adobe Acrobat Pro

-PDF management is a daily task for most legal secretaries.
+PDF management is a daily task for Legal Secretaries.
 Adobe Acrobat Pro lets you:

 3. Case Management Software

-Popular choices in 2025 include Clio, LEAP, and PracticePanther.
+Popular choices include Clio, LEAP, and PracticePanther.
 These platforms allow you to:

-• Share documents securely with attorneys and clients.
+- Share documents securely with fee earners and clients

 4. E-Signature Platforms (DocuSign, Adobe Sign)

 Clients expect quick, remote signing options.
-E-signature tools speed up agreements, court filings, and internal approvals without printing and scanning.
+E-signature tools speed up agreements, court filings, and internal approvals without the need for printing and scanning, reducing turnaround time significantly and supporting remote working arrangements.

 5. Legal Research Databases (Westlaw, Lexis+)

-Pro tip: Learn search operators to filter results faster.
+Pro tip: Learn Boolean search operators to filter results faster and more accurately.

 6. Dictation & Transcription Tools

-With AI transcription tools like Otter.ai and Dragon Anywhere, you can quickly turn spoken notes from attorneys into editable text.
-Many case management systems now integrate voice-to-text features.
+With AI transcription tools like Otter.ai and Dragon Anywhere, you can quickly turn spoken notes or recorded instructions from fee earners into accurate, editable text.
+Many systems used in legal practice now integrate voice-to-text features directly, streamlining the process further.
+As these tools become more sophisticated, the ability to review and quality-check AI-generated transcripts is a skill in itself.

 7. Calendar & Deadline Tracking Tools

-Missed deadlines can be catastrophic.
+Missed deadlines in law can have serious professional and financial consequences.
 Tools like Outlook Calendar, Google Calendar, or built-in features in case management systems help you:

 8. Secure Cloud Storage (OneDrive, Dropbox Business)

 Confidentiality is non-negotiable in law.
-Always use encrypted, firm-approved cloud storage for sharing files with team members or clients.
+Always use encrypted, firm-approved cloud storage for sharing files internally or with clients.
+Familiarity with data protection obligations under UK GDPR is increasingly important when handling and storing sensitive legal documents.

 9. Task Management Tools (Trello, Asana, Microsoft Planner)